Hami-611/ChatApp_FullStack/README.md

 # Full Stack Chat Application

 ## Overview
 This project is a Full Stack Chat Application that combines a robust backend built with Django REST Framework (DRF) and a dynamic front-end developed using ReactJS.
 The application supports real-time communication, secure authentication, and seamless user interaction, making it a comprehensive chat solution.

-## Features
+## 🚀 Features

+- 🔒 User registration & login
+- 💬 Real-time one-to-one messaging using WebSockets
+- 🌐 Django Channels for async communication
+- ⚛️ ReactJS frontend with Material UI
+- 🔌 REST API using Django REST Framework
+- 📦 Token-based authentication (JWT or Session)
+- 🎨 Responsive design for mobile & desktop

 - **Backend**
   - Developed RESTful APIs using **Django REST Framework (DRF)**.
   - Built a chat server administration API with server filtering, channel management, and related data retrieval.
   - Integrated real-time chat functionality using **Django Channels** and WebSockets.
   - Implemented secure token-based authentication for user registration and login with **djangorestframework-simplejwt**.

 - **Frontend**
   - Designed user-friendly interfaces with **ReactJS**, **React Router**, and **Material-UI**.